Al-Khwarizmi: Life

 Regarding al-Khwārizmī's religion, Toomer writes:

 Another epithet given to him by al-Ṭabarī, "al-Majūsī," would seem to indicate that he was an adherent of the old Zoroastrian religion.
 This would still have been possible at that time for a man of Iranian origin, but the pious preface to al-Khwārizmī's Algebra shows that he was an orthodox Muslim, so al-Ṭabarī's epithet could mean no more than that his forebears, and perhaps he in his youth, had been Zoroastrians.

 Ibn al-Nadīm's Al-Fihrist includes a short biography on al-Khwārizmī together with a list of his books.
 Al-Khwārizmī accomplished most of his work between 813 and 833.
 After the Muslim conquest of Persia, Baghdad had become the centre of scientific studies and trade.
 Around 820 CE, he was appointed as the astronomer and head of the library of the House of Wisdom.
 The House of Wisdom was established by the Abbasid Caliph al-Ma'mūn.
 Al-Khwārizmī studied sciences and mathematics, including the translation of Greek and Sanskrit scientific manuscripts.
-He was also a historian who is cited by the likes of al-Tabari and Ibn Abi Tahir.
+He was also a historian who is cited by figures such as al-Tabari and Ibn Abi Tahir.

 During the reign of al-Wathiq, he is said to have been involved in the first of two embassies to the Khazars.
 Douglas Morton Dunlop suggests that Muḥammad ibn Mūsā al-Khwārizmī might have been the same person as Muḥammad ibn Mūsā ibn Shākir, the eldest of the three Banū Mūsā brothers.